crashure/learn-2910/data/labs/session14.md

 In preparation, submit a readme, before class, with the link to your deployed app, to the session14 dropbox.
-I will post that in the organizer (on this page), one team at a time, when we are ready to "go".
+I will post that in the organizer (in the "news") or else on our Slack channel, one team at a time, when we are ready to "go".

 Each class member who is not part of the "open" app team should visit the site and place an order or two.
 I suggest one simple order (2 or 3 items)